jphafner/physicsAMC/README.md

 ## introduction

 You should be able to copy and past this directory directly into your MC-Project directory.
-I have included one example exam, sample-[exam|full|half].pdf with each template.
+I have included one sample exam, sample-[exam|full|half].pdf with each template.
 Do not print or use the sample exam included,
     as you must compile it yourself for grading.